NadavBitran/AR-Routing-UI/README.md

 ## Running the project:

-1. At the location of the project in Command Prompt write:
+At the location of the project in Command Prompt:

+- If the packages are not installed write:
 ```
 $ npm install --no-save
 ```

-2. Then in Command Prompt write:
+- Running the project:
 ```
 $ npm start
 ```